 “Communicating” refers to a person exchanging information or ideas with other people through the use of language.
 Communication difficulties can originate in numerous places in the exchange process.
 It may involve mechanical problems such as hearing impairment or speech impairment, or it may be related to the ability of the mind to interpret the sounds that the auditory system is gathering and to recognize the words that are being used or an inability of the mind to compose a sentence or say a word even when the person knows the word and sentence.
 Included is the use of the voice for the exchange or using signs (including sign language) or writing the information to be conveyed.
 Included are problems making oneself understood, or problems understanding other people when they speak or try to communicate in other ways.

-NOTE: Difficulty understanding or being understood due to non-native or unfamiliar language is NOT included
+NOTE: Difficulty understanding or being understood due to non-native or unfamiliar language is NOT included.

-DEM_27: Does (NAME) have albinism?
+DEM27: (Do/Does) (you/NAME) have albinism?

 Ask whether the person being referred to has albinism.
 If interviewing respondent, record YES or NO through observation.